-In TRITON AP-EMAIL, personal email management is integrated and the interface is hosted on am appliance.
-By default, Personal Email Manager is enabled, but notification message contents and end user authorization for maintaining block and permit lists must be set by the administrator in the Settings > Personal Email pages.
+In Forcepoint Email Security, personal email management is integrated and the interface is hosted on an appliance.
+By default, Personal Email Manager is enabled, but notification message contents and end user authorization for maintaining block and permit lists must be set by the administrator on the pages Settings > Personal Email.